Configure Oracle Transparent Data Encryption (TDE)

 TDE_CONFIGURATION

-to specify the type of TDE wallet.
+We specify the parameter TDE_CONFIGURATION to specify the type of TDE wallet.
 This time we will use type FILE.

 SQL> ALTER SYSTEM SET TDE_CONFIGURATION="KEYSTORE_CONFIGURATION=FILE" SCOPE=both;